 While handwashing laundry is a little more work than throwing your clothes into the washer, it’s quite easy to learn how to wash clothes in the sink.
-Just follow these tips.
+Just follow these basic steps:

 Read the Care Label

-This tells you what material the garment is made of, what temperature to wash it in, and what type of detergent to use.
+The care label tells you what material the garment is made of, what temperature to wash it in, and what type of detergent to use.
 Your favorite mild detergent is appropriate for most items, though you may need to use no-rinse detergent for silk and lace clothing, and detergent with lanolin for wool and fine-knit materials.
-If you’re traveling and don’t have laundry detergent available, you can use baby shampoo in its place.
+If you’re traveling and don’t have laundry detergent available, you can use baby shampoo instead.

-Address stains or heavily soiled areas before washing your clothes to help them come clean.
+Address stains or heavily soiled areas before washing your clothes to help ensure success.
 Follow these suggestions:

 - Soak stains caused by coffee, chocolate, alcohol, blood, or spit-up in cold water.
 Then, apply prewash stain remover immediately before washing.

-- Pre-treat stains caused by grass, bodily fluids, or dairy products with a product containing enzymes.
+- Pre-treat stains caused by grass, bodily fluids, or dairy products with a stain treatment product containing enzymes.

 - Rub grease-fighting dish soap on cooking oil or grease splatters.